 From 2000, the Centre also began to commission new site-specific works by young British-based artists as part of its New Commissions scheme.

 In 2003 the Centre moved into its current home on Thomas Street funded by an Arts Council England Big Lottery grant.
 The new RIBA award winning building featured a large gallery space, a resident artist studio, an education suite and a shop with a tea shop.
 The new space gave the Centre the room to expand their activities acting as an agency for Chinese arts in Britain and inviting collaborations with other organisations.
 The resident artist scheme built upon the work developed at Edge Street, and gave artist the space to explore their artistic practice through living and working at the Centre.
 The Centre’s commitment to helping the career development of British-based artist of East Asian heritage was also shown in schemes such as ‘PAD’ (Professional Artist Development) and ‘EAST’ (East Asian Strategic Training).The Centre also expanded its educational activities, and began to act as an agency to provide artist-led workshops in schools and other organisations.

-From 2008 the Centre changed its focus to become an international agency for Chinese contemporary art, working with artist and organisations from across East Asia.
-This led to the rebranding of the organisation as the Centre for Chinese Contemporary Art (CFCCA) in November 2013. >In 2014 CFCCA became a major partner in the third Asia Triennial Manchester, curating Harmonious Society, which brought 30 artists to 6 venues in Manchester.
+From 2008 the Centre began to revisit its aims and objectives due to the changes in the economic and cultural environment.
+The Centre expanded its work with international artists and organisations and in November 2013, the organisation was renamed the Centre for Chinese Contemporary Art (CFCCA).
+In 2014 CFCCA became a major partner in the third Asia Triennial Manchester, curating Harmonious Society, which brought 30 artists to 6 venues in Manchester.